YDK-Solutions/ydk/README.md

 Options:
-  --version           show program's version number and exit -h, --help          show this help message and exit -p, --python        Generate Python bundle/core.
-This is currently the default option -c, --cpp           Generate C++ bundle/core
+  --version           show program's version number and exit -h, --help          show this help message and exit -p, --python        Select Python language.
+This is currently the default option -c, --cpp           Select C++ language
+  -g, --go            Select Go language
-  --core              Install the python/C++ core --bundle=PROFILE    Take options from a bundle profile file describing YANG -v, --verbose       Verbose mode
+  --core              Generate the core for the selected language --bundle=PROFILE    Generate the bundle for the selected language -v, --verbose       Verbose mode
   --generate-doc      Generation documentation
   --output-directory  The output-directory .
 If not specified the output can be found under `ydk-gen/gen-api/python`
 ```
 The below steps specify how to use `ydk-gen` to generate the core and a bundle.
-Pre-generated bundles and core are available for python and C++: [ydk-py](https://github.com/CiscoDevNet/ydk-py) and [ydk-cpp](https://github.com/CiscoDevNet/ydk-cpp).
+Pre-generated bundles and core are available for python, go and C++: [ydk-py](https://github.com/CiscoDevNet/ydk-py),  [ydk-go](https://github.com/CiscoDevNet/ydk-go) and [ydk-cpp](https://github.com/CiscoDevNet/ydk-cpp).

 ## First step: choose your bundle profile